XRF analysis

 What is XRF commonly used for?

-XRF is commonly used for identifying both major and minor elements as well as determining their concentrations.
+XRF is commonly used to identify and determine the concentrations of both major and minor elements within a sample.

-The most commonly used applications of XRF are the compositional analyses of geological and petrological samples such as different kinds of rocks and sediments.
+The most common applications of XRF are compositional analyses of geological and petrological samples, such as different kinds of rocks and sediments.
 XRF can be used in geophysical soil surveys, mining, and environmental studies.
 Additionally, industries like metallurgy and the petroleum industry along with the manufacturing of cement, ceramics, and glass can utilize XRF in their product development and quality control.

 What are the limitations of XRF?